manosbatsis/scrudbeans-template-java/README.md

 # scrudbeans project template [![Build Status](https://travis-ci.org/manosbatsis/scrudbeans-template.svg?branch=master)](https://travis-ci.org/manosbatsis/scrudbeans-template)

-Sample project template for a [scrudbeans](https://github.com/manosbatsis/scrudbeans) project, demonstrating how scrudbeans generates component classes at runtime (repositories, services controllers etc.) and how you can selectively code your own when desired.
+Sample project template for a [scrudbeans](https://github.com/manosbatsis/scrudbeans) project, demonstrating how scrudbeans generates component classes like repositories, services and controllers, as well as how you can selectively use your own when desired.

 The following sections will guide you in building and testing the project.